The “4S” Approach To Showing PowerPoint Slides

 Instead of reading that to the audience, you might say:

-Before your next speech, remember to use the 4S’s when showing each PowerPoint slide: Set it up, show it, set it up, and supplement it.
+Before your next speech, remember to use the 4S’s when showing each PowerPoint slide: Set it up, show it, stop talking, and supplement it.